yudai/cf_nise_installer/README.md

 sudo /var/vcap/bosh/bin/monit stop all
 ```

-Confirm all the processes shown by `monit summary` indicate `running`.
+Confirm all the processes shown by `monit summary` is indicating `running`.
 It takes a few minutes to initialize all processes.

 ### Update Existing Devbox